What is Traditional SEO?

 Why You Need Both — and How They Reinforce Each Other

-The good news: GEO and SEO aren't competing strategies that require separate budgets and teams.
+The good news: GEO and SEO are not competing strategies that require separate budgets and teams.
 Done properly, they reinforce each other.

 Many of the signals that improve GEO performance also improve SEO performance: